schitresh/computer_science/networks/5_network_security/1_introduction.md

 - Security can be compromised via any of these breaches
   - Breach of confidentiality: Unauthorized reading of data
   - Breach of integrity: Uauthorized modification of data
-  - Break of availability: nauthorized destruction of data
+  - Break of availability: Unauthorized destruction of data
   - Theft of service: Unauthorized use of resources
   - Denial of service: Preventing legitimate use of system
 - The security of a system can be threatened via two violations